lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

   public Wallet onEvent(WalletChargeRejected walletCharged) {}
 }
 ```

-`WalletEntity` class extends `EventSourcedEntity<Wallet, WalletEvent>`, with `Wallet` as a state data model and `WalletEvent` as a domain event interface.<br>
+The `WalletEntity` class extends `EventSourcedEntity<Wallet, WalletEvent>`, with `Wallet` as a state data model and `WalletEvent` as a domain event interface.

-`WalletEntity` class requires three class level annotations:
+The `WalletEntity` class requires three class level annotations:
-- `@Id` and `@TypeId` - Kalix annotations to configure Kalix Entity
+- `@Id` and `@TypeId` - Kalix annotations to configure a Kalix Entity
 - `@RequestMapping` - Spring web annotation to define Kalix Entity instance request mapping

-Each `Wallet` command will be exposed in `WalletEntity` using corresponding HTTP/REST endpoint.
-Endpoints in Kalix Entity are class methods with:
+Each `Wallet` command will be exposed by the `WalletEntity` using a corresponding HTTP/REST endpoint.
+Endpoints in Kalix Entities are class methods with:
-- method level spring web annotation
+- a method level Spring web annotation
-- input variable level spring web annotation
+- an input variable level Spring web annotation
-- reply of type `Effect` with endpoint response model type. `Effect` is a declarative way to instruct Kalix what needs to be performed.
+- a reply of type `Effect` with the endpoint response model type. `Effect` is a declarative way to instruct Kalix what needs to be performed.

-Because we are using event sourcing we also need to provide methods for each `WalletEvent` type that is annotated with `@EventHandler`.
+Because we are using event sourcing we also need to provide methods for each `WalletEvent` type that are annotated with `@EventHandler`.
 Each method will be used to update the `Wallet` state.
-Reply type is immutable `Wallet`.<br>
+The return type is immutable `Wallet`.<br>

 `CreateWallet` command handler implementation:
 ```java